Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 chocolate mixture spread over the graham crackers

 STEP SEVEN: By hand, add fistfuls of the peanut butter mixture on top of the chocolate layer and flatten.
-Cover as best you can without breaking the crackers below and use up all of the peanut butter mixture.
+Cover as best you can without breaking the crackers below, using up all of the peanut butter mixture.

 peanut butter mixture spread over the chocolate